y-scope/clp/docs/src/user-guide/reference-text-search-syntax.md

-# Text-log search syntax
+# clp-text search syntax

-To search text logs, CLP currently supports wildcard queries.
-A wildcard query is a query where:
+To search unstructured text logs, CLP currently supports wildcard queries.
+A wildcard query is one
+where:

 * `*` matches zero or more characters
 * `?` matches any single character